 Wood residues have many uses on the farm, but as it is a natural material, it is often overlooked as a potential source of contamination.
 All wood residues (ex. hog fuel, wood chips, sawdust, etc.) have the ability to produce a toxic leachate that can result in the contamination of domestic water sources and watercourses if improperly managed.

 Mortalities are an unavoidable aspect of animal husbandry.
-Livestock producers may dispose of mortalities from their own farms through various means.
+Livestock and poultry producers may dispose of mortalities from their own farms through various means.
 Information is available on several options and technologies available for carcass disposal of poultry and livestock.

-Specified Risk Material is the cattle tissue that can harbour the infective agent known as a prion, which causes Bovine Spongiform Encephalopathy (BSE) or Mad Cow Disease.
-Specified Risk Material is regulated federally under the Health of Animals Act and Regulations, and strict handling and disposal procedures are required if Specified Risk Material leaves the farm where the animals died.
+Specified risk material is the cattle tissue that can harbour the infective agent known as a prion, which causes Bovine Spongiform Encephalopathy (BSE) or Mad Cow Disease.
+Specified risk material is regulated federally under the Health of Animals Act and Regulations, and strict handling and disposal procedures are required if Specified Risk Material leaves the farm where the animals died.